(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

 Head to Head: where you can play against just 1 other person.

-50/50s: where you play verses a large pool of people, but only need to score more than half the field to double your money.
+50/50s: where you play versus a large pool of people, but only need to score more than half the field to double your money.

 Tournaments: these can vary in size from 3 players all the way to 30,000 players.
 And the prize pools can get pretty ridiculous.
 Both sites are offering huge tournaments to kick off the NFL season, where if you snag first place you win over $1 million.